jidicula/forcepush/content/posts/2022-07-25-Triggering-Cloudflare-Cache-Purging-with-Netlify's-Post-Deploy-Hooks-and-a-Google-Cloud-Function-in-Go.md

   * ✅ Don't purge needlessly, because I assume that rebuilding and propagating an unchanged cache to Cloudflare's edge is compute-expensive
   * ✅ Don't pay for anything

-If you have any questions or comments, email me at johanan+blog@forcepush.tech, find me on Twitter [@jidiculous](http://twitter.com/jidiculous), or post a comment.
+If you have any questions or comments, email me at johanan+blog@forcepush.tech, find me on Twitter [@jidiculous](http://twitter.com/jidiculous), or post a comment [here](https://dev.to/jidicula/triggering-cloudflare-cache-purging-with-netlifys-post-deploy-hooks-and-a-google-cloud-function-in-go-26ke).

 Did you find this post useful?
 Buy me a beverage or sponsor me [here](https://github.com/sponsors/jidicula)!